bbriles/spatialrpg-server/README.md

 `POST /api/encounter/action/:id`
 User action during an encounter.
 Action information expected in body.

+`GET /api/monster`
+Returns list of all possible kinds of monsters.

+`GET /api/monster/user/:userid`
+Returns a list of all the monsters owned by that user.
+User token must match user id provided.

 `GET /api/monster/:id`
 Get information on a specific monster.
 Monster must be owned by user matching token provided.